Kimberly Kane: Biography

 In 2015, Kane signed on as host of Viceland/Munchies Sex+Food, a TV show that explores food fetishes, feeder/feedee, sploshing, food play, and food products related to sex.
-Also in 2015 Kane signed on with Penthouse Magazine to photograph their celebrity directed photoshoots, called "Pop-Shots".

-Since coming on board with Penthouse, Kane has worked with Keith Hufnagel, skateboarder and owner of HUF WORLDWIDE clothing brand, Neek Lurk, creator of Anti Social Social Club, and comedian/actor Steve Agee.

 Advocacy

 On March 22, 2010, Kane participated in an anti-piracy public service announcement for the Free Speech Coalition.
 In the 2012 United States presidential election, Kane voiced her support for President Barack Obama, stating that she agreed with his views on women's issues, health care, and gay rights.

 In 2013, Kane was approached by a group of fellow adult industry performers who were forming an advocacy group for adult performers.
-Kane, known for her strong opposition against Measure B 'The Condom Law,' was an obvious choice to be a founding member of the organization that would become APAC (Adult Performers Advocacy Committee).
+Kane, known for her strong opposition against Measure B 'The Condom Law,' was a founding member of the organization that would become APAC (Adult Performers Advocacy Committee).

 Kane acted as Treasurer for APAC and co-wrote Porn 101, an informative video for anyone wanting to join the adult film industry.
 Porn 101 can be viewed on YouTube and is still relevant for anyone researching the adult industry.

-APAC is now considered the voice of adult performers within the industry and in mainstream media.
-APAC represents performers in the gay, straight, trans, and queer branches of the adult film industry.